clarity-digital/laravel-jwt-rest-api/README.md

 ## Husky

-This project uses [Husky](https://typicode.github.io/husky/) to run Larastanm, Pint and Pest before pushing to the repository.
+This project uses [Husky](https://typicode.github.io/husky/) to run Larastan, Pint and Pest before pushing to the repository.

 ## Testing